knlrvr/ttrpcompanion/README.md

 ## Gallery
 The gallery features a breakdown of navigation & functionality.
 You can find the gallery [here](https://github.com/knlrvr/ttrpcompanion-gallery).

-<a name="notes"></a>
-## Notes
-> `Nov 8, 2023`
-> TTRPCompanion is coming to mobile!
-There's no official release just yet, but when that occurs, the website may be inaccessible for a short while.
-Stay tuned!

 <a name="acknowledgements"></a>
 ## Acknowledgements
 > A massive shout out and thanks to everyone who is testing the app, giving great feedback, and helping to make this something more than some portfolio project.